List of Static Shock characters: Ebon

+A series original character, Ebon was later incorporated into the comics, beginning with 2021's Milestone Comics relaunch, Static: Season One.

 Shiv

-Shiv (voiced by Brian Tochi) is an eccentric and immature member of the Meta-Breed with the ability to form "light energy" constructs from his arms and hands, which he can form into blades and other weapons.
+Shiv (voiced by Brian Tochi) is an eccentric and immature member of the Meta-Breed with the ability to form "light energy" constructs from his arms, which he can form into blades and other weapons.

+A series original character, Shiv was later incorporated into the comics starting with 2021's Milestone Comics relaunch, Static: Season One.

 Talon

-Talon, real name Teresa (voiced by Tia Texada), is a teenage Hispanic member of the Meta-Breed who resembles an anthropomorphic bird and possesses wings that allow her to fly, her namesakes on her hands and feet, and a hypersonic shriek.
-Embittered over her transformation, she aids Ebon and the Meta-Breed throughout the series until Dr. Todd creates and disperses a "Bang Baby cure" in the series finale.
-After being hospitalized, Talon quits the Meta-Breed and tells Static and Gear about Ebon's plot to stage a new Big Bang to restore his powers.
-Ebon kidnaps Talon to restore her powers as well, but Static and Gear rescue her.
+Teresa, also known as Talon (voiced by Tia Texada), is a teenage Hispanic member of the Meta-Breed who resembles an anthropomorphic bird and possesses wings and a hypersonic shriek.
+Embittered over her transformation, she aids Ebon and the Meta-Breed throughout the series until Dr. Todd creates and disperses a Bang Baby cure in the series finale.
+Subsequently, she quits the Meta-Breed and tells Static and Gear about Ebon's plot to stage a new Big Bang to restore his powers.
+Ebon kidnaps her to restore her powers as well, but Static and Gear rescue her while foiling Ebon's plot.

+A series original character, Talon was later incorporated into the comics starting with 2021's Milestone Comics relaunch, Static: Season One.

-Rubber-Band Man
+Rubberband Man

-Rubber-Band Man, also known as Adam Evans (voiced by Kadeem Hardison), is a dyslexic yet talented musician, younger brother of Ebon, and a Bang Baby whose body structure consists of living rubber, which he can shape into a variety of forms and use to disguise himself as others.
-Prior to becoming a Bang Baby, Rubber-Band Man worked as a stock clerk at a music store before he joined Ebon's gang in taking part in the gang war that would later erupt into the Big Bang.
-In season one, Rubber-Band Man seeks revenge on a record producer who stole one of his songs.
-Despite being defeated by Static and arrested by authorities, Rubber-Band Man breaks out of prison and disguises himself as a musician named "Stringer".
-After entering a relationship with Sharon Hawkins, he becomes inspired to reform and become a superhero in season two.
+Adam Evans, also known as Rubberband Man (voiced by Kadeem Hardison), is a dyslexic yet talented musician, younger brother of Ebon, and a Bang Baby whose body structure consists of living rubber, which he can shape into a variety of forms and use to disguise himself as others.
+Prior to becoming a Bang Baby, Rubberband Man worked as a stock clerk at a music store before he joined Ebon's gang in taking part in the gang war that would later erupt into the Big Bang.
+In the first season, Rubberband Man seeks revenge on a record producer who stole one of his songs.
+Despite being defeated by Static and arrested by authorities, Rubberband Man breaks out of prison and disguises himself as a musician named "Stringer".
+After entering a relationship with Sharon Hawkins, he becomes inspired to reform and become a superhero in the second season.
 He initially clashes with Static, but eventually serves as an older brother figure to him.